House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Color

-Natural stones tend to be stone-colored, but this can vary from a sandstone yellow to a slate grey or nearly black color.
-Some gravels are artificially colored so that you get bold reds and blues, and other manufactured colors that can be used to create your driveway.
-If color matters, ensure that you choose gravel that comes in a uniform color, and not a pack that includes a host of different colors.
+Natural stones are stone-colored, but they can vary from a sandstone yellow to a slate gray or nearly black color.
+Some gravels are artificially colored so that you get bold reds and blues and other manufactured colors that can be used to create your driveway.
+If color matters, ensure that you choose gravel that comes in a uniform color and not a pack that includes a host of different colors.

 colorful gravel rocks